mercuryoio/BAAS-API/0-sign-in/README.md

 ***

 In Mercuryo users can be registered only with phone.
-Users can be authorised with phone and uuid.
+Users can be authorised by phone and uuid.

 Uuid - uniq user id.

 As a partner you will get it as a response for sign-in method and we recommend to save it to user account on your side.

 New users need to accept Mercuryo 'Terms and Policies'.
 [See Acceptance](#acceptance)

 All the users need to pass KYS authorization to use their crypto-wallets or create IBAN.

 *Note: US user also need verified email address to work with Mercuryo API*

 ***